Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 ✔ You are on the latest version of feature-branch-name
 ```

-You can ensure that your Ampli and Git branches stay in sync with the ampli status command.
+You can make sure that your Ampli and Git branches stay in sync with the ampli status command.

 Before merging your Git branch with implementation changes you should verify that both is-merged and is-latest checks pass successfully.
-This can be done as a single command `ampli status --is-merged --is-latest`.
+You can do this with a single command `ampli status --is-merged --is-latest`.

 !!!info